nilabhmadhaw/Rock-Paper-Scissor/README.md

 ---

-## 📸 Preview

-> *A modern, dark-themed gaming interface with interactive buttons and hover effects.*

----

 ## 👤 Author

-**Madhav (Nilabh Madhav Mishra)**
-B.Tech Computer Science Student
+** Nilabh Madhav Mishra**
 Aspiring Web & AI Developer
 ---

 ## ⭐ Feedback

-If you like this project or have suggestions, feel free to improve it or share feedback.
+If you like this project or have suggestions, feel free to to give it a star and suggestions.
 Happy Coding! 🚀